Continually Updated Clinical Reference

 Prostaglandin analogs (eg, latanoprost) are not well studied, and the reports that do exist are conflicting.
 Prostaglandins are used systemically for labor induction and termination, and as such, the topical use for glaucoma during pregnancy raises natural concern.
 Therefore, caution should be exercised when latanoprost is administered in women who are pregnant or breastfeeding.

 In animal studies, adrenergic agonists (eg, brimonidine) have not demonstrated any fetal risk.
 Although no studies were conducted in pregnant patients, it may be used if necessary.
 Whether brimonidine is excreted in human milk is not known.
-Therefore, caution should be exercised because topical brimonidine given to human infants aged younger than 2 months has been reported to cause bradycardia, hypertension, hypothermia, and apnea.
+Therefore, caution should be exercised since topical brimonidine given to human infants aged younger than 2 months has been reported to cause bradycardia, hypertension, hypothermia, and apnea.

 Mydriatics